JanisTzou/scrape-flow/README.md

 - selective sequential execution of scraping steps
 - throttling based on site reponsiveness (To be implemented)
 - retrial of failed requests
-- transitioning between static ad JS-powered site scraping (To be implemented)
+- transitioning between static and JS-heavy site scraping (To be implemented)
-- publishing of scraped data to clients in the order in which it appeared on the web
+- publishing of scraped data to client code in the order in which it appeared on the web
 - utilities for debugging

 ## Usage